-We Buy Any Bike are the number 1 motorcycle buyer in the UK, we are a long running and well trusted company.
-We buy motorbikes every day of the week, especially Royal Enfield’s!
+We Buy Any Bike are the number 1 motorcycle buyer in the UK, we are a long-running and well-trusted company.
 So if you are thinking, how shall I sell my motorcycle?.. why not try We Buy Any Bike.
 We make it easy to sell a bike online.

 The brand Royal Enfield was the name under which the Enfield Motor Cycle Company created some incredible machines.
 The company was involved in building bicycles, lawnmowers, stationary engines and in 1901 the first Royal Enfield motorbike was created.
-At this point the product was actually a motorised bicycle, with the small engine mounted on the front wheel and drove the rear wheel through a belt.
+At this point, the product was actually a motorised bicycle.
+The small engine mounted on the front wheel and drove the rear wheel through a belt.